Doppler – Blood Flow Monitor

 Vein Flow – Sound File

 We hope you found the videos of interest.
-To learn more or request a demonstration please contact us on 01264 332172, email info@ccmed.co.uk or use the contact form via the tab below.
+To learn more or request a demonstration please contact us on 01264 332172, email info@ccmed.co.uk or use our contact form.